gmvoit/just-the-docs/descriptions/Essentials.md

 Here, the function $T_\varphi (r) \equiv \mu m_p v_{\rm c}^2(r) / 2k$ represents the ***gravitational temperature profile*** for an atmosphere with a mean mass per particle $\mu m_p$ confined by a gravitational potential with a circular velocity profile $v_{\rm c} (r) = ( r d \varphi / dr)^{1/2}$.
 It is normalized so that $T(r) = T_\varphi (r)$ for $\alpha = 2$ because $P \propto r^{-2}$ is the equilibrium pressure profile of an isothermal atmosphere in a potential well with constant $v_{\rm c}$.

 {: .note}
-The astronomical literature often calls something like $T_\varphi$ a *virial temperature*, but it's not really an outcome of the virial theorem.
-Also, a galactic atmosphere can satisfy the virial theorem without having converted all of its kinetic energy into thermal energy.
-That is why **ExpCGM** calls $T_\varphi$ a *gravitational temperature*.
+The astronomical literature often calls something like $T_\varphi$ a *virial temperature*.
+However, a galactic atmosphere can satisfy the virial theorem without having converted all of its kinetic energy into thermal energy, meaning that it can be virialized even if $T \ll T_\varphi$.
+Also, the virial theorem applies to an entire self-gravitating system, not just the gaseous component on its own.
+That is why **ExpCGM** calls $T_\varphi$ a *gravitational temperature*, not a virial temperature.

 ### Density Profile